MBBS Subjects and Syllabus: Phase Wise, Core Medical Subjects, Electives

 MBBS 2nd Year Subjects

-The 2nd year MBBS subjects focus on topics such as pathology, forensic medicine, community medicine, toxicology, etc. Listed below are the subjects and the topics covered in the 2nd year MBBS syllabus:
+The 2nd year MBBS subjects focus on topics such as pathology, forensic medicine, community medicine, toxicology, etc. Listed below are the subjects and the topics covered in the MBBS 2nd year syllabus:

 Subjects Topics Covered